Last Updated on July 5, 2023

 - Multitasking: for the above reasons, this is also not an issue anymore.
-I have an Unlimited AT&T hotspot, which provides me all internet I need.
+I have an Unlimited AT&T hotspot, which provides me with all internet I need.

-- Water and Dumping: I have upgraded my RV to a small Class C RV in 2018.
+- Water and Dumping: I upgraded my RV to a small Class C RV in 2018.
 Since then my freshwater tank and my black water tank are way bigger.
-I can go for about two weeks before needing to fill up my water or dump again.
+I can go for about two weeks before needing to fill up my water or dump it again.

 - Expensive: since I have many friends who boondock, and boondocking is free on BLM lands, I spend way less.
-I travel slow, staying at the same location for weeks.
+I travel slowly, staying at the same location for weeks.
 I hardly stay in parks anymore.
 I also gave up my rented driveway in LA.